 The output may not look as professional, which is why I explicitly used the word simple, but for something completely free the results are pretty decent not to mention very easy to make.

 To do this we’ll be using a powerful video player which you might have heard of that goes by the name of Potplayer.
 It plays all kinds of video and audio formats and does this right out of the box without the need for installing those bloated codec packs.

-It’s available for Windows and of course it comes completely free with no added costs.
+It’s available for Windows and is completely free with no added costs.

 The PotPlayer Visualizations

-Well, the thing is that Potplayer comes with visualizations which can be activated on when playing audio files.
+Well, the thing is that PotPlayer comes with visualizations which can be enabled when playing audio files.